apascualgarcia/functionInk/docs/_pages/Vignette.md

 ./NodeLinkage.pl -fn data/Rmrz89_Exhaust_Nest0.6_Conn0.08_CompConn0.15.long.txt -fs Nodes-Similarities_Rmrz89_Exhaust_Nest0.6_Conn0.08_CompConn0.15.long.txt
 ```

 with no further options.
+See the help page of the script [NodeLinkage.pl](../help) for more details of the options that the algorithm offers.

 We obtain two files.
 The first file `HistExtend-NL_Average_NoStop_$label` is a detailed description of the clustering.
 The name of the file tell us that the default method of clustering was used (Average Linkage) with no stopping criteria. $label stands for the name of the network.
 We inspect the file:

 ```
 head  HistExtend-NL_Average_NoStop_Rmrz89_Exhaust_Nest0.6_Conn0.08_CompConn0.15.long.txt